alexcarriero/class_imbalance_project/README.md

 3. Go to results

  	a.
-Open process_results.Rmd and follow the procedure outlined to process all results.
+Open [`process_results.Rmd`](./results/process_results.Rmd) and follow the procedure outlined to process all results.
+Please note:

-	   NOTE:
 	   - generating calibration plots on a personal device is computationally intensive and can take up to a week for scenarios 3, 6, 9, 12, 15, and 18
 	   - we recommend running Steps 4 and 6 on a high performance computer for the simulation scenarios mentioned above

 	b.
-To generate the calibration plots on a high performance computer go to results > hpc_calibration_plots and open the README for full instructions.
+To generate the calibration plots on a high performance computer go to results > hpc_calibration_plots and open the [`README`](./results/hpc_calibration_plots/README.txt) for full instructions.

 	c.
-Ensure all steps in process_results.Rmd are complete.
+Ensure all steps in [`process_results.Rmd`](./results/process_results.Rmd) are complete.